-Persistent Poverty Counties2
+Persistent Poverty Counties

-The CDFI Fund's appropriation legislation in the Consolidated Appropriations Act, 2021 (Public Law Number 116-260, enacted December 27, 2020, requires that at least 10% of BEA Program Awards be used for projects that serve populations living in Persistent Poverty Counties (PPC).
-In order to meet this requirement, FY 2021 BEA Program Applicants will be required to complete Table 8: Projected Use of BEA Program Award to indicate the minimum and maximum percentage of their Estimated BEA Program Award that they are willing to commit to directly deploying in BEA Distressed Communities that are also defined as being a PPC.
+The CDFI Fund's appropriation legislation in the Consolidated Appropriations Act, 2023 (Public Law Number 117-328, requires that at least 10% of BEA Program Awards be used for projects that serve populations living in Persistent Poverty Counties (PPC).
+In order to meet this requirement, FY 2023 BEA Program Applicants will be required to complete Table 8: Projected Use of BEA Program Award to indicate the minimum and maximum percentage of their Estimated BEA Program Award that they are willing to commit to directly deploying in BEA Distressed Communities that are also defined as being a PPC.